Our nutrition ethos

 -

-If you have any recent (last 1 year) test results, such as blood/stool tests, endoscopy and colonoscopy results, abdominal x-rays, CGM trial or similar.
+If you have any recent (last 1 year) test results, such as blood/stool tests, endoscopy and colonoscopy results, abdominal x-rays, CGM trial or similar, or relevant specialist post-consult reports - please email these through prior to your session to assist us in providing accurate and safe information during your consult.

 -